malcrom/WaypointCreator/README.md

 # Pathing "The main reason we are here"

 Below we see a sniff that appears to be a path.
-It is important to not that this software does not detext paths.
-It will show you movement packets on a graph and it is up to you to find the path.
-Here we can see that the movement is repeating, thus a path but some points are ther more than once and need to be removed.
+It is important to not that this software does not detext paths, but will show you movement packets on a graph and it is up to you to find the path in the points.
+Here we can see that the movement is repeating, thus a path, but some points appear more than once and need to be removed.

 # ![logo](https://github.com/malcrom/WaypointCreator/blob/master/images/path_circular_sniff.png)